bsladewski/discovery/README.md

 ```

 Information about a service is stored in the `Service` type.
 This type is used
-internally by a service registry and a list of `Services` is returned by the
+internally by a service registry and a list of type `Service` is returned by the
 client `List` function.

 ```go